tspannhw/NiFi-1/Multisite-Data-Ingestion/README.md

 3. Connect the UpdateAttribut to the CompressContent processor
 	4. Leave the default properties and press add

-We won't be able to connect the UpdateAttribut to the CompressContent processor for now.
+We won't be able to connect the CompressContent to the Remote Process Group for now.
 We need to design the site 2 workflow before.

 ### Design data workflow for site 2